chiedo/rails-starter/README.md

 Rails-vagrant-starter
 =========
 A vagrant environment for starting rails projects.
+(EXPERIMENTAL)

 > Requirements: Vagrant and Virtual Box